Álvaro Colom, former president of Guatemala, dies at 71 - NewsBreak

 The case centered on a public bus company known as Transurbano.
 The government auctioned off 25-year concessions for Guatemala City bus routes, and the private companies that won the contracts were later exempted from taxes.
 The CICIG worked on the case with Guatemalan prosecutors.

-Colom denied any wrongdoing, and the case had not gone to trial.
-In 2021, the U.S. State Department included him in a report to Congress on corrupt actors in the region because of the bus scandal.
+Colom denied any wrongdoing and the case had not gone to trial.
+In 2021, the U.S. State Department included him in a report to Congress on corrupt actors in the region for the bus scandal.

 Pérez Molina, who won office after Colom, was eventually forced from the presidency by another CICIG investigation and sentenced to prison for corruption in December.

-Colom had been married to politician Sandra Torres, who plans to run for president in Guatemala’s national elections June 25.
-They were divorced.
+Colom had been married to politician Sandra Torres, who planned to contend for the presidency in Guatemala’s national elections June 25.
+They had divorced.

 Comments / 0